 How To Get Your Mickey Snowflake SVG Files

-Click the image below to get your free downloadable Mickey Snowflake SVG/png files and follow these instructions to add to Cricut Design Space.
-Don’t forget to turn off any pop up blockers, and if your email doesn’t come through check your spam folder.
-If you are already a subscriber check the members area on the Christmas craft page and the files are ready for you there.
+Click here or the image below to get your free downloadable Mickey Snowflake SVG/png files from our members shop and follow these instructions to add to Cricut Design Space.
+Don’t forget to turn off any pop up blockers.
 Note if you are using Glowforge you need SVG files to cut the image out of wood or acrylic.
 Or Png or SVG to engrave.

 However, make sure the pop-up blocker is turned off, Also if the email doesn’t arrive check your spam folder.